limyewjin/email-assistant/README.md

 ```

 ## Running
-Run the email assistant which runs in a loop:
+Run the email assistant which runs in a loop - I just ran mine in `screen` and detach it:

 ``` bash
 python code/main.py